College of Optometry Header

 - Accredited residency in Contact Lenses or at least 2 years of contact lens experience in a contact lens setting (practice, industry, optometric education)

-- At least yearly, one student presentation (lecture, seminar or laboratory demonstration), continuing education course or publication in a contact lens related area
+- At least yearly, one student presentation (lecture, seminar or laboratory demonstration) in a contact lens related area or contining education program

 To be initially credentialed for the Contact Lens Service demonstration of proficiency in specialty contact lens fitting will be required.
 These are: irregular cornea, post-surgical cornea, orthokeratology, etc.).
-Proficiency can be demonstrated by written case reports, publication of contact lens related research.
-Current Contact Lens faculty will not be required to submit case reports as previous experience has already been established.
+Proficiency can be demonstrated by written case reports, publication or presentation of contact lens related research, private practice experience or by endorsement of the Chief of the Contact Lens Service.

 Pediatric/Binocular Vision Service